naoshibaikyu/superbuddn/epilogues/incorrect1.md

 %

-Ellie: What do rainbows mean to you?
+Stella: What do rainbows mean to you?

 Eris: Gay rights.

 Scruffy: There's money.

-Shootem: The sign of God's promise to never destroy the whole Earth with a flood.
+Clara: The sign of God's promise to never destroy the whole Earth with a flood.

 Nadine: It is an optical phenomenon that separates sunlight into its continuous spectrum when the sun shines on raindrops.

 %

-Store Worker: Would a “Eris” please come to the front desk?
+Store Worker: Would an “Eris” please come to the front desk?

 Eris: (arriving at the desk) Hello, is there a problem?

 Store Worker: (pointing to Scruffy and Fred) I believe they belong to you?

-FredScruffy: (simultaneously) We got lost.
+Fred: (simultaneously with Scruffy) We got lost.

 Eris: I didn’t even bring you guys here with me—